isabella232/presentation-druxt_101/slides-druxt-drupal-module.md

 </div>

 <!--
-The Druxt module is ideally a temporary measure, and all things it does could be handled by Drupal core in the future.
+The Druxt module is ideally a temporary measure, as all the things it does could be handled by Drupal core in the future.

 - Enables required modules:
   - Decoupled router
-  - JSON:API Menu Items at the moment, however it will also support the Drupal Decoupled Menu Initiative solution in the future.
+  - JSON:API Menu Items at the moment, however it will also support the Decoupled Menu Initiative's solution in the future.
   - JSON:API Views (beta release).
 - Adds a Read-only permission for required resources
-- Adds bypass for block condition plugin system to allow for decoupled blocks
+- As well as some required workaround to enable Decoupled Blocks
-- Enables CORS
+- And Enables CORS by default
 -->